-With the launch of the Political and Legal Anthropology Review’s new digital interface in 2012, we included a space for new authors to articulate challenges, dilemmas, and other encounters they faced in the field that are not featured in their published articles.
+With the launch of the Political and Legal Anthropology Review’s new digital interface in 2012, we included a space for new authors to articulate challenges, dilemmas, and other encounters they faced in the field that are not addressed in their published articles.

 I began by noting the ambiguous place of peacekeeping in Haiti and the questions this raises for citizens.
 I read artistic reflections on peacekeeping as attempts to make sense of these questions, while asserting a vision of a rightful political world.
 What they reveal is far from mere resistance… Instead, they capture and intervene in the messy space that emerges from divergent forces emanating from multiple sources and offer an attempt to harness these forces into a more coherent and graspable political relationship.

 Complimenting her article, “The Governance of Things: Documenting Limbo in the Greek Asylum Procedure” in Volume 35, Issue 1, Heath Cabot discussesher doctoral fieldwork on documenting asylum in Greece.
 Salvatore Poier provides a supplemental reflection that attests to how even the seemingly mundane aspects of documentation can evoke dilemmas for researchers.
 Cabot writes,